kazk/docs.codewars.com/docs/_infos/getting-started.md

 which will cause you to begin with easy to medium challenges and quickly advance to harder ones.

-For those really looking for a hard challenge, we recommend you go directly to the full list of kata where you can select from over 3 thousand kata to train on.
+For those really looking for a hard challenge, we recommend you go directly to the full list of kata where you can select from over 3000 kata to train on.
 Remember, 1 kyū is the hardest level.

 Go ahead and get started by training on a kata now!